 Other mechanisms that we have implemented, including automated IP blocking, have been working well, protecting clients from countless sham transactions.

-The most recent fraud activity, and specifically the use of a botnet of IP addresses, has prompted us to introduce another round of improvements in our fraud counter-measures.
+The most recent fraud activity, and specifically the use of a botnet of IP addresses, has prompted us to introduce another round of improvements in our fraud counter-measures including bolstering payment gateway integrations with their latest fraud prevention features.

 In the platform, we have exposed an “IP Block rejection alert” directly to our clients.
 By using these alerts, internal teams can act quickly, possibly adding a CAPTCHA challenge to targeted donation pages.

 We strongly recommend to all of our clients who process donations that they should make full use of these notifications.

 Engaging Networks provides clients with a “Country Restriction” ruleset, enabling you to specify which countries should automatically display a CAPTCHA challenge.
 It’s a conditional feature that only appears on your donation pages when needed.